Getting Started with Weather HAT

 Installing Raspberry Pi OS (with remote access)

 If you want to set up SSH so you can log into your Pi remotely, Raspberry Pi Imager now makes that really easy.
-Before you write your SD card, click on the cog button or hit Ctrl-Shift-X to open the secret advanced menu.
+Once you click next you'll be given the option to edit the OS customisation settings (in older versions of Imager you can get to this menu by pressing Ctrl-Shift-X).

 Screenshot of Raspberry Pi Imager